About the Schwartz Center for Compassionate Healthcare

 - Fewer malpractice claims

-About Kenneth B. Schwartz, the founder of the Schwartz Center for Compassionate Healthcare
+Founder of the Schwartz Center for Compassionate Healthcare

 In November of 1994, Boston health care attorney Ken Schwartz was diagnosed with advanced lung cancer.
 His case was riddled with terrible ironies.
 He was only 40 and a nonsmoker.
 He ate well and exercised regularly.